Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 Feature Selection is the process used to select the input variables that are most important to your Machine Learning task.
 It can be a very important addition or at least, a consideration, in certain scenarios.
 The potential benefits of Feature Selection are:

 * **Improved Model Accuracy** - eliminating noise can help true relationships stand out
-* **Lower Computational Cost** - our model becomes faster to train and faster to make predictions
+* **Lower Computational Cost** - my model becomes faster to train and faster to make predictions
 * **Explainability** - understanding & explaining outputs for stakeholder & customers becomes much easier

 There are many, many ways to apply Feature Selection.
 These range from simple methods such as a *Correlation Matrix* showing variable relationships, to *Univariate Testing* which helps us understand statistical relationships between variables, and then to even more powerful approaches like *Recursive Feature Elimination (RFE)* which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.